Darkone83/ModXo-Basic/README.md

 ## Where to get one

-You can download the gerbers and make your own or soon would will be able to purchase PCB's and assembled units @ <a href="https://www.darkonecustoms.com">Darkone Customs</a>
+You can download the gerbers and make your own or soon your will be able to purchase PCB's and assembled units @ <a href="https://www.darkonecustoms.com">Darkone Customs</a>

 Assembled Boards: Comming Soon!